Michal-Surmacz/AI_Agents/README.md

 ```

 ### 3. Verify Hub Pull
-Ensure that the `hub.pull("hwchase17/react")` call is valid.
+Ensure that the `hub.pull("hwchase17/structured-chat-agent")` call is valid.
 This will pull the React agent configuration from LangChain's hub.
 Confirm that this is the correct identifier and that the resource exists.

 ### 4. Check the Availability of Tools
 Confirm that `TavilySearchResults` is correctly implemented and that its `max_results` parameter is set appropriately for your use case.

-### 5. Validate Your Prompt
+### 5. Validate Memory Configuration
-Ensure that the prompt used with `create_react_agent` is valid and fits the expected format.
-The prompt should be in a format that the agent can understand and use.

-### 6. Verify `AgentExecutor` Invocation
-The `invoke` method should be called with an appropriate input format that matches what the agent expects.
-Ensure that the input dictionary structure is correct and that the key `"input"` is what the agent expects.
+Ensure that `ConversationBufferMemory` is set up correctly to maintain conversation context.

 ### Here's a checklist of what you need to prepare:
 - `.env` file with necessary API keys.
 - Installed packages (`langchain`, `langchain_community`, `langchain_openai`, `python-dotenv`).
 - Valid `hub.pull` reference.
-- Correctly configured `TavilySearchResults` tool.
+- Correctly implemented and configured tools.
-- Accurate prompt format for `create_react_agent`.
+- Properly configured memory management.
 - Optional: Error handling/logging mechanism.

 After verifying these, you should be able to run the code successfully.